Kasra1377/IMDB-sentiment-analysis/README.md

 https://github.com/Kasra1377/IMDB-sentiment-analysis.git
 ```

-To run the web app on your computer, first open `app.py` python file by your own IDE.
-After that open your Git Bash and type the following commands respectively:
+To run the web app on your computer, first open the `app.py` python file by your own IDE.
+After that, open your Git Bash and type the following commands respectively:

 ```
 export FLASK_APP=app.py